socketio/socket.io/SPEC.md

 An Engine.IO url is composed as follows:

-`/engine.io` ? <query string>
+`/engine.io/` <resource> `/` [ ? <query string> ]

+- The resource allows to connect several independent sockets to the same server listening on a given port/host.
+The default is `default`.
+It's always required.

-The query string has three reserved keys:
+- The query string is optional and has three reserved keys:

   - `transport`: indicates the transport name.
 Supported ones by default are `polling`, `flashsocket`, `websocket`.
   - `j`: if the transport is `polling` but a JSONP response is required, `j` must be set with the JSONP response index.
   - `sid`: if the client has been given a session id, it must be included in the querystring.

+*FAQ:* Is the `/engine.io` portion modifiable?

+Provided the server is customized to intercept requests under a different path segment, yes.

+*FAQ:* What determines whether an option is going to be part of the path versus being encoded as part of the query string?
+In other words, why is the `transport` not part of the URL?

+It's convention that the path segments remain *only* that which allows to disambiguate whether a request should be handled by a given Engine.IO server instance or not.
+As it stands, it's only the Engine.IO prefix (`/engine.io`) and the resource (`default` by default).

 ## Encoding